 Advanced Service Configuration

-For advanced requirements, Indigo provides a mechanism for unlimited control over the service configurations, by giving direct access to the underlying service config files.
+For advanced users, Indigo allows unlimited control over the service configurations, by providing the ability to override the underlying service config files.

 Indigo allows you to provide custom configuration overrides, at the filesystem level.
 Do so requires a general understanding of how Indigo manages service configuration.